mjsuhonos/wikicore/README.md

 Developers building discovery systems, cataloguing tools, or semantic pipelines who want an alternative to LCSH that is web-native, Wikidata-anchored, and machine-friendly.
 Ontologists and information scientists who see problems with existing controlled vocabularies and want to work on something better.
 Critics who think the approach is wrong in interesting ways.

-### How decisions get made (for now):

 Wiki Core is currently maintained by a single developer, but the explicit intention is to distribute governance as the community grows.
 Significant changes to vocabulary structure, identifier policies, or core philosophy will be discussed openly in GitHub Issues before implementation.
 Nothing about the architecture is considered settled.

-### What we explicitly don't want:

-For Wiki Core to become another project where one institution's priorities quietly dominate.
 If you're considering contributing, you have as much right to shape the direction as anyone.
 Contributions, critique, and questions are welcome via GitHub Issues or by reaching out directly.

 ---